 In 2004, San Diego had the sixth lowest crime rate of any U.S. city with over half a million residents.

-In 2004, San Diego led U.S. local markets with 69.6 percent broadband penetration according to Nielsen//NetRatings.
+In 2004, San Diego led U.S. local markets with 69.6 percent broadband penetration, according to Nielsen//NetRatings.

-From 2002 to 2006, the crime rate overall dropped 0.8%, though not evenly by category.
+From 2002 to 2006, the crime rate overall in San Diego dropped 0.8%, though not evenly by category.

 In 2006, the city of San Diego increased spending on libraries by $2.1 million.

-In October 2007, the California wildfires destroyed areas within Rancho Bernardo, Rancho Santa Fe, and Ramona in San Diego.
+In October 2007, California wildfires destroyed areas within Rancho Bernardo, Rancho Santa Fe, and Ramona in San Diego.

 In 2007, registered Democrats outnumbered Republicans by about 7 to 6 in the city of San Diego.

-As of January 1, 2008, the household median income for San Diego rose to $66,715.
+As of January 1, 2008, the household median income for San Diego rose to $66,715, up from $45,733 in 2000.

 In 2009, the Port of San Diego handled 1,137,054 short tons of total trade, with foreign trade accounting for 956,637 short tons and domestic trade amounting to 180,417 short tons.

-As of December 2010, San Diego home prices were down 36 percent from their peak in 2005, with a median price decline of more than $200,000.
+As of December 2010, San Diego home prices were down 36 percent from the peak in 2005.

-According to FBI data in 2010, San Diego had 5,616 violent crimes and 30,753 property crimes, including rapes, robberies, aggravated assaults, burglaries, larceny-thefts, motor vehicle thefts, and acts of arson.
+According to FBI statistics in 2010, San Diego had 5,616 violent crimes and 30,753 property crimes.

-According to the 2010 census, the city of San Diego had a population of 1,307,402.
+According to the 2010 census, San Diego had a population of 1,307,402, and the urban area of San Diego had a total population of 2,956,746.

-As of 2011 the median age was 35.6 in San Diego; more than a quarter of residents were under age 20 and 11% were over age 65.
+As of 2011 the median age was 35.6; more than a quarter of residents were under age 20 and 11% were over age 65.

 As of 2011, the City of San Diego had one employee for every 137 residents, with a payroll greater than $733 million.